University of York: University library

+Grounds

 The campus lake is the largest plastic-bottomed lake in Europe.
 The decision by Sir Andrew Derbyshire and Stirrat Johnson-Marshall to give the university a lake had two motivations: one, to give the university a distinct image and identity while also creating areas to foster community; and two, more practically to create a drainage basin for the relatively flat agricultural site as it was feared the construction of the new buildings would increase the risk of flooding.
-The lake has attracted a large population of wild and semi-wild waterfowl, including greylag, Canada, barnacle and snow geese, coots, moorhens and large numbers of ducks, including mallards, tufted duck, and common pochards.
+The lake has attracted a large population of wild and semi-wild waterfowl, including greylag, Canada, barnacle and snow geese, coots, moorhens and large numbers of ducks, including mallards, tufted ducks, and common pochards.
 There is also a growing population of black swans and a few great crested grebe.
 Grey herons have also been sighted on the lake.
 The southern end of the lake has been established as a bird sanctuary.
 Fishing is permitted in season, on purchase of a licence.
+On occasions the lake has been called Scullion's Lake.
+However, the use of this name varies, which challenges it's authenticity.
+It has been applied to the whole lake, to the Derwent fish pond, and to the end of the lake around Wentworth.
+No historic use of the term has been found to add support to any of these terms use.

 Other parts of the campus support a large rabbit population.
 On at least one occasion, students have been cautioned by the university for hunting rabbits.

-The Campus West has both indoor and outdoor sports facilities, including an all-weather AstroTurf pitch and County standard cricket pitch.
+Campus West has both indoor and outdoor sports facilities, including an all-weather AstroTurf pitch and County standard cricket pitch.
 A large, tent-like structure allows for indoor sport, gymnastics and dance.

-In 2013 it was reported that the university was planning a major redevelopment of Campus West which would also result in the creation of a tenth college.
+In 2013 it was reported that the university was planning a major redevelopment of Campus West, which would also result in the creation of a tenth college.